AdobeDocs/commerce-webapi/src/pages/rest/b2b/negotiable-by-seller-workflow.md

 ### Recalculate prices

-Prices must be recalculated before sending quote to buyer.
+Before sending the quote to the buyer, the seller recalculates the prices to reflect the discount.

 **Headers:**